 The recruitment process can seem daunting for many businesses.
-Roles need ﬁlling and you want to ﬁnd the best person for the job, but it can be hard to pinpoint the exact requirements.
+Roles need to be filled and you want to find the best person for the job, but it can be hard to pinpoint the exact requirements.

 The first step is to advertise the role with clear and accurate information about the position available.
 Something to work alongside the job description is the ‘person specification'.

-The person speciﬁcation is an important part of the recruiter’s toolbox.
-It allows the company to communicate the exact traits they ﬁnd desirable in their ideal candidates: such as education, previous work experience and any extra traits that are needed in the role.
+The person specification is an important part of the recruiter’s toolbox.
+This allows you to communicate the traits you find desirable in their ideal candidates: such as education, previous work experience and any extra traits that are needed in the role.

 The five purposes of a person specification:

-- It makes the interviewing process more reﬁned and therefore easier
+- It makes the interviewing process more refined and streamlined from the start

 - Jobseekers are able to assess themselves before applying and understand how they will fit in with the role and your business.
 This allows them to match themselves according to suitability and not just skills

 - It clarifies the two types of personal qualifications important to the employer, essential and desirable.
 This enables the employer to be explicit in what they want and how the candidate matches this criteria